curl/curl/docs/SECURITY.md

   to the 'distros' mailing list to allow them to use the fix prior to the public announcement.

-- At the day of the next release, the private branch is merged into the master branch and pushed.
+- No more than 48 hours before the release, the private branch is merged into the master branch and pushed.
 Once pushed, the information is accessible to the public and the actual release should follow suit immediately afterwards.
+  The time between the push and the release is used for final tests and reviews.

 - The project team creates a release that includes the fix.